Table of Contents

 Uses of Amrita Bindu

-Amrita Bindu is given in treatment of ulcer (gastric and duodenal), acidity, gastritis, ulcerative colitis and amoebiasis.
+Amrita Bindu is given in the treatment of the ulcer (gastric and duodenal), acidity, gastritis, ulcerative colitis and amoebiasis.

 - Burning sensation of chest